aarya-bhatia/irc/README.md

   channels that are prefixed with '#'.
 - Since users can exist on different servers, the server has to relay such messages to its peers.
 Channel messages are different because members of a channel may exist on multiple servers.
-In the case the message target is a user, the message is relayed to only one peer which is either the destination server or a server that is peers with the destination server.
+- If the message target is a user, the message is relayed to only one peer in each step, which is either the destination server or a server that is peers with the destination server.
 Every client to client message has a unique path because the IRC network is a spanning tree and does not contain cycles.
-Messages to a channel are always broadcasted to all peers of a server so that each server can check if any members of that channel exist on that server.
+- If the message target is a channel, the message is always broadcasted to all peers of a server so that the message is propogated to every other server.
+If the server knew which members live on which servers, we could decrease the number of redundant messages sent.
+At each step of a channel relay message, the server should check for any members of that channel on the current server and deliver the message to each user of the channel using the message queue system.

 ## Client